 “In the survey, we focused on questions relating to the motivation of volunteers, their engagement opportunities, and future opportunities for deeper involvement with the Bounty Farm,” describes Grady.

-There are many online tools (such as Survey Monkey and Google Forms) that can help you to create your own survey, Here are some best practices you can follow while creating a volunteer questionnaire:
+There are many online survey tools that can help you to create your own survey, Here are some best practices you can follow while creating a volunteer questionnaire:

 - Keep it short (10 questions or less).

 - Remember to ask some general information, such as age, in order to organize your data.

 Keep in mind to choose the right format to write your questions, some of the formats suggested by survey company Formstack include: